 This post may contain affiliate links, view our disclaimer for details.

-Thisย easy vegan apple honey has floral undertones and a rich flavorย that I havenโ€™t been able to get with other honey alternatives.
-Itโ€™s super simple with onlyย 4 easy to find pantry-friendly ingredientsย (no dandelions needed!).
-Youโ€™ll want to drizzle this vegan honey alternative on baked goods and in a cup of tea.
+This easy vegan apple honey has floral undertones and a rich flavor that I haven’t been able to get with other honey alternatives.
+It’s super simple with only 4 easy to find pantry-friendly ingredients plus water (no dandelions needed).
+You’ll want to drizzle this vegan honey recipe on baked goods, in tea, and everything in between!

-vegan honey made from apple juice and chamomile tea
+homemade vegan honey from apple juice!

-Finally!
-A super easy bee-free honey substitute with a honey-like flavor!
-Beeโ€™s honey can vary in flavor depending on the type you get.
+Finally… a super easy bee-free honey substitute with a honey-like flavor!
+Bee’s honey can vary in flavor depending on the type you get.
 It can taste fruity or have floral undertones.
 It all depends on the type of honey you get and what the worker bees were pollinating.

 This liquid sweetener has delicious floral undertones thanks to the chamomile tea it uses.